The wow signal

 Scan of the eponymous document by Jerry R. Ehman, public domain

-On 15 August 1977, astrophysicist Jerry R. Ehmann recorded a signal that is considered the most promising candidate for an extraterrestrial message, the so-called wow signal.
+On 15 August 1977, astrophysicist Jerry R. Ehman recorded a signal that is considered the most promising candidate for an extraterrestrial message, the so-called wow signal.
 What is it all about?

 A repetition of the signal, which had a bandwidth of less than 10 kHz at a frequency of 1420 MHz (a hyperfine structure transition in the neutral hydrogen atom), could not be observed to this day, even with more sensitive radio antennas.
-Speculation continues as to the cause.
+There is still speculation about the cause. .
 A reanalysis of the original data using modern methods, which was completed a few months ago, was also unable to solve the puzzle, but could confirm an astrophysical origin.

 Karl-Heinz Kampert: SETI research undoubtedly touches an inner nerve in humanity: are we alone in the universe?
-The idea of inhabited other worlds has existed since ancient times and is often found in philosophical works and myths, so it is hardly surprising that people from different financial backgrounds are happy to support such projects.
-For example, Steven Spielberg, the star director, supported a SETI research project after his success with "E.T.".
+The idea of inhabited other worlds has existed since ancient times and is often found in philosophical works and myths.
+It is therefore hardly surprising that people from different financial backgrounds are happy to support such projects.
+Steven Spielberg, the star director, for example, supported a SETI research project after his success with ”E.T.”.
 Scientists and amateurs worked on a voluntary basis to analyse the Big Ear data, which took place over many years.
 Many may also remember the SETI@home project, which was launched by the University of California in Berkeley in 1999.
-Until 2020, it utilised the resources of unused home computers by means of a special screensaver to search for signals in the available radio data.
-So many people took part in the initiative because they were intrigued by the question itself and they might have been able to detect a signal on their own PC.
+Until 2020, the project utilised the resources of unused home computers by means of a special screensaver to search for signals in the available radio data.
+Many people took part in the initiative because they were intrigued by the question itself and they might have been able to detect a signal on their own PC.

-However, as things stand (Sept.
-2025), only 4.5% of the sum mentioned has been invested in the "Breakthrough Listen" project so far.
+However, according to the most recent status (Sept.
+2025), only 4.5% of the sum mentioned has been invested in the “Breakthrough Listen” project so far.
 The data obtained and the software used are available to everyone.
-Let's take another very recent example: a group of private individuals and foundations recently pledged €860 million to CERN for the construction of the Future Circular Collider as a follow-up project to the LHC, which is around 5% of the sum required.
+Let’s take another very recent example: a group of private individuals and foundations recently pledged €860 million to CERN for the construction of the Future Circular Collider as a follow-up project to the LHC.
+This is around 5% of the sum required.

 There can certainly be different opinions about the usefulness of such donations.
-Of course, the donor is depriving the public sector of tax revenue in this way, the use of which would otherwise be decided by politicians.
-In Wuppertal too, many social, cultural and other projects, as well as a few endowed professorships, are supported by private donations.
+The donor is, of course, depriving the public sector of tax revenue in this way.
+Otherwise, politicians would decide of its use.
+In Wuppertal as well, many social, cultural and other projects, along with a few endowed professorships, are supported by private donations.
 Many of us also like to donate to causes that are close to our hearts.
 Ultimately, this should be criticised in the same way, because the process is the same.
-Conversely, the "rich bigwigs", to stick with the term and the cliché, could also have their next yacht built.
+Conversely, the ”rich bigwigs”, to stick with the term and the cliché, could also have their next yacht built.
 Would that be better for the general public?
-In order to be tax-effective, donations are usually made via foundations (as is the case at CERN), i.e. via a legal structure with a mostly charitable purpose.
+In order to be tax-effective, donations are usually made via foundations (as is the case at CERN), i.e., via a legal structure with a mostly charitable purpose.

 FAST, before the installation of the instrument platform, CC BY 3.0